-If you want beautiful yards that can survive extreme drought conditions, it is time you become familiar with succulent gardening.
+If you want a beautiful garden that can survive extreme drought conditions, it is time you become familiar with succulents.

 What are succulents?

 Succulents are plants with highly specialized anatomy that allows them to withstand prolonged drought conditions.
 They are the plant world's camels, and like camels, they store water for later use.
 If you see a plant with fleshy stems, roots, or leaves, it is most likely a succulent.

 These succulents store large amounts of water in their stems, usually round, columnar, or swordlike.